laveeshdev/ReactJourney/readme.md

 " npm create vite@latest"
 But this doesnt contain the node modules , just react stuff , thus we further install node in it "npm install "

+# have deleted node_modules on local machine to ensure storage is not wasted for multiple files